FazelHaghighi/data_structures/README.md

 # data_structures
-This repository is just some implementations of basic data structures and some basic sorting algorithms like inertion sort, bubble sort and etc
+This repository is just some implementations of basic data structures and some basic sorting algorithms like insertion sort, bubble sort and etc